rpmuller/ePubs/WP1.md

 Eleusinian mysteries formed the most sacred part of Athenian State religion, a hymn was sung, saying:

-With Thy wine-cup waving high,
+> With Thy wine-cup waving high,
-With Thy maddening revelry,
+> With Thy maddening revelry,
-To Eleusis' flowery vale,
+> To Eleusis' flowery vale,
-Comest Thou Bacchus, Paean, hail!
+> Comest Thou Bacchus, Paean, hail!

 In the _Bacchae_ of Euripides, the chorus of Maenads displays a combination of poetry and savagery which is the very reverse of serene.
 They celebrate the delight in tearing a wild animal limb from limb, and eating it raw then and there:

-O glad, glad on the Mountains
+> O glad, glad on the Mountains
-To swoon in the race outworn.
+> To swoon in the race outworn.
-When the holy fawn-skin clings
+> When the holy fawn-skin clings
-And all else sweeps away,
+> And all else sweeps away,
-To the joy of the quick red fountains,
+> To the joy of the quick red fountains,
-The blood of the hill-goat torn,
+> The blood of the hill-goat torn,
-The glory of wild-beast ravenings
+> The glory of wild-beast ravenings
-Where the hill-top catches the day,
+> Where the hill-top catches the day,
-To the Phrygian, Lydian mountains
+> To the Phrygian, Lydian mountains
-Tis Bromios leads the way.
+> Tis Bromios leads the way.

 (Bromios was another of the many names of Dionysus.)
 The dance of the Maenads on the mountain side was not only fierce; it was an escape from the burdens and cares of civilization into the world of non-human beauty and the freedom of wind and stars.
-In a les< frenzied mood they sing:
+In a less frenzied mood they sing:

 Will they ever come to me, ever again,